-These courses are designed to establish a foundation in listening, speaking, reading, and writing in both the seventh and eighth grades.
-Emphasis is placed upon mastery of the Spanish sound system, basic vocabulary, and fundamental grammatical concepts.
-After successful completion of the two-year sequence, students take Spanish II or Honors Spanish II in the Upper School.
+Students build a foundation in listening, speaking, reading, and writing in the Spanish language.
+Stress is placed upon mastery of the Spanish sound system, basic vocabulary, and fundamental grammar concepts.

 HISTORY & GLOBAL STUDIES

 6000 GEOGRAPHY 7

 Students in this course develop a greater awareness and appreciation for the scope of physical and human geography through in-depth investigations of issues affecting different regions of the world.
 Throughout the year, students build their study and writing skills, work on creative projects, and orally present information related to the topics studied.
 Using the skills developed in trimester one and two, students in trimester three will explore local history, using themes from the year to investigate a topic of their choice.
 Students will conduct research, visit archives, write a research paper, and give a public presentation.